 I’m gonna describe my experience at E. Dehillerin more as I think this store is very unique.
 It doesn’t have the so called modern decoration, the place is old, a little dusty with narrow aisles (always people-jam!).
 Not all items have prices on it.
 So you either refer to the thick price list (there are thousands of items!!!) hanging by the shelves or you ask somebody for help.
 We did both and of course asking for help is faster and better.
 The salesperson is always smiling and ready to help you.

-Sis wanted to get these dough baskets but they are so expensive.
+Sis wanted to get these bread dough baskets (the one on the left called Banneton proofing basket) but they are so expensive.
 Over RM100 for a basket.
 Urggh!
 That’s the standard price for dough baskets.

 Our purchases at E. Dehillerin came with 10% discount courtesy of the E. Dehillerin discount card given by La Cuisine Paris.
 Yipee!